GarvChhokra/TrafficCollisionPrediction/README.md

   - Predict whether an accident is fatal or non-fatal.

 - **Data Source:**
-  - Live dataset available from the Toroo police website.
+  - Live dataset available from the Toroto police website.

 ## Workflow